udhaya786/technical_task_qa/README.md

 ### Automated tests - using Espresso or any other tool of your choosing (explain why)

-At Sliide we love clean code, so please try to write your tests neatly.
+* At Sliide we love clean code, so please try to write your tests neatly.

-It’s not mandatory but using an additional abstraction level for your tests (like your own framework to facilitate writing tests) will be very much appreciated
+* It’s not mandatory but using an additional abstraction level for your tests (like your own framework to facilitate writing tests) will be very much appreciated

-You can access the android project with implemented features below.
+* As a note, we won't consider any automation task submission created with a test recorder.

 At Sliide we highly appreciate good communication at all times so, if you have any questions, don’t hesitate to ask